4. How to make a public interest disclosure

 • members of Parliament

-• A public service body is able to receive all public interest disclosures made to it by its members, officers or employees, except disclosures about:
+A public service body can accept public interest disclosures (PIDs) by its members, officers or employees, except PIDs members of Parliament.

-• If the subject of your disclosure is not listed in Table A below, you may make your disclosure to:
+If the subject of your disclosure is in Table A, then take it to:

 • IBAC